thiagokokada/i3pyblocks/docs/why-another-i3status-replacement.rst

 introduced on Python's stdlib [2]_.

 So I decided to start a new project that it is this one.
-I was also interested in testing `asyncio`_ and this seemed to be the perfect project to use it.
+I was also interested in testing `asyncio`_ and this seemed to be the perfect project to use it, since by definition each block must be independent from another.
 After playing with it a little and making a proof-of-concept, I started to implement multiple ``blocks`` (still called ``modules`` at the time) for my necessities and also new features accordingly I was needing it.
 Eventually, I substituted my old *i3status-rust* config and **i3pyblocks** was officialy born.